CVNA Investors Have Opportunity to Lead Carvana Co. Securities Fraud Lawsuit

-LOS ANGELES, Sept.
-16, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Carvana Co. ("Carvana" or the "Company") (NYSE: CVNA).
+BENSALEM, Pa., Sept.
+23, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Carvana Co. ("Carvana" or the "Company") (NYSE: CVNA).

 Class Period: May 6, 2020 – June 24, 2022